Relay in BMS Systems – Your Easy Guide in 2026

 Before discussing further, let’s look at an application of Relay.

-Here is a simple light bulb circuit where a manual switch is used to control the on-off operation of the bulb as we do in our homes.
+Here is a simple light-bulb circuit that uses a manual switch to control the bulb’s on-off operation, as we do in our homes.

-Now, how can we perform this task if we have to control the same circuit using a control signal from some type of controller without the need to use a manual switch?
+Now, how can we perform this task if we need to control the same circuit using a control signal from a controller, without using a manual switch?

 Yes, you are right.